ASE A1 Engine Repair Practice Test

 Answer C is wrong.
 Worn piston rings affect all of the engine's cylinders.

-50. Technician A says that insufficient hydraulic lifter preload results in excessive valve train noise.
-Technician B says excessive hydraulic lifter preload results in a high intake manifold vacuum.
+50. Technician A says insufficient hydraulic lifter preload results in excessive valve train noise.
+Technician B says excessive hydraulic lifter preload produces a high intake manifold vacuum.
 Who is correct?

 • A. Technician A